wilzbach/docs.asyncy.com/storyscript/README.md

 ```

 In Storyscript, the syntax to run a service appears natural and arguments are named for transparency.

-These services may be Docker containers that expose commands and define their interface.
-More details in [Services](/services/)

 ```coffeescript
 tweet = "hello"